guillermo-carrasco/bcbio-nextgen-deploy/README.md

 ## Installation in UPPMAX

+### Requirements
+To use this script you need python 2.7 or higher.
+In UPPMAX you can just do a:

+        module load python/2.7

+to get python 2.7.

 ### Install

 To configure and install the pipeline in UPPMAX you just have to execute the following command (after cloning this repository):